 - FB: DPS High School Gifted and Talented Parent Group

 Activities, Resources and Services to Enrich the High School Experience

 - Individual Student and Family Consultations with Specialist – By teacher, counselor, psychologist, social worker or administrative referral only.
 Students may self-refer for this service by first attending lunch and/or office hours/tutorial.
-Parents may request consultation services at any time, but must be in partnership with school officials.
-This service is by appointment only as part of our MTSS (Multi-Tiered Support Systems) and a Goal Mentoring Pilot (this aims to authenticate the goal processes of Advanced Learning Plans – High School Advanced Learning Plans in DPS are still in the planning phase and should be mainstreamed in the 2016-2017 school year).
+Parents may request consultation services at any time, and must be in partnership with school officials.
+GT Goal Mentoring is by appointment only as part of our MTSS (Multi-Tiered Support Systems) and ensures the authentication of Advanced Learning Plans.

-- Interest & Activity Groups.
-GT interest groups are dynamic and come in many ways, shapes and forms.
+- Interest & Activity Groups – GT interest groups are dynamic and come in many ways, shapes and forms.
 Unlike clubs, they may or may not have specific meeting times.
 They are student, family and community driven, and thus ever-changing in nature.
-In previous years for example, Interest Groups included a televised Knowledge/Quiz Bowl tournament (PBS’ “Matchwits”) and an evening theater soiree at the Temple Buell.
+In previous years for example, Interest Groups included a televised Knowledge/Quiz Bowl tournament (PBS’ “Matchwits”) and an evening Opera soiree at the Temple Buell.

-This year, our main interest groups (in alphabetical order) known and affiliated with the GT Office are:
+This year, our main interest groups known and affiliated with the GT Office are:

 - Academic Mentorships with Community Resources, Inc. (by nomination)

 - Colorado Student Leaders Institute: An affiliate of The National Conference of Governor Schools (by nomination)

 - Annual DU student panel and community public speaking engagements (by nomination)